gyrdym/ml_linalg/README.md

 #### A couple of words about the underlying vector architecture

-&nbsp;&nbsp;&nbsp;&nbsp;The library contains a high performance SIMD vector class, based on [Float32x4](https://api.dartlang.org/stable/2.1.0/dart-typed_data/Float32x4-class.html) -
+&nbsp;&nbsp;&nbsp;&nbsp;The library contains a high performance SIMD vector class, based on [Float32x4](https://api.dartlang.org/stable/2.2.0/dart-typed_data/Float32x4-class.html) -
 [Float32Vector](https://github.com/gyrdym/linalg/blob/master/lib/src/vector/float32/float32_vector.dart).
 Most of operations in the vector class are performed in four "threads".
 This kind of parallelism is reached by special 128-bit processor registers, which are used directly by program code.
-It is also possible to implement [Float64x2](https://api.dartlang.org/stable/2.1.0/dart-typed_data/Float64x2-class.html)-based version of vector using existing codebase, but so far there is no need to do so.

-&nbsp;&nbsp;&nbsp;&nbsp;The class [Float32Vector](https://github.com/gyrdym/linalg/blob/master/lib/src/vector/float32/float32_vector.dart)
+&nbsp;&nbsp;&nbsp;&nbsp;[Float32Vector](https://github.com/gyrdym/linalg/blob/master/lib/src/vector/float32/float32_vector.dart)
 is hidden from the library's users.
 You can create a [Float32Vector](https://github.com/gyrdym/linalg/blob/master/lib/src/vector/float32x4/float32x4_vector.dart) instance via [Vector](https://github.com/gyrdym/ml_linalg/blob/master/lib/vector.dart) factory (see examples below).

 &nbsp;&nbsp;&nbsp;&nbsp;The vector is absolutely immutable - there is no way to change once created instance.
 All vector operations lead to creation of a new vector instance (of course, if the operation is supposed to return `Vector`).

-&nbsp;&nbsp;&nbsp;&nbsp;It's possible to use vector instances as keys for Map, HashMap and similar data structures and to look up a value by the vector-key, since hash code is not unique for every new instance, it's the same for equal
+&nbsp;&nbsp;&nbsp;&nbsp;It's possible to use vector instances as keys for HashMap and similar data structures and to look up a value by the vector-key, since the hash code is the same for equal vectors:
-vectors:

 ```dart
 import 'package:ml_linalg/vector.dart';